fac25/week7-seasonal-calendar/README.md

 # Seasonal Calendar

 ## Core
-- [ ] As a user, I would like to see the veg/fruites that are currently in season for this month (home)
+- [x] As a user, I would like to see the veg/fruites that are currently in season.
-- [ ] As a user, I would like to navigate around the website
+- [x] As a user, I would like to navigate around the website.
-- [ ] As a user, I want a calendar overview of vegetables and fruit available in different seasons E5
+- [x] As a user, I want a calendar overview of vegetables and fruit available in different seasons.
-- [ ] As a user, I would like to see recipes relevant for the current month
+- [x] As a user, I would like to see recipes relevant to the current month.
-- [ ] As a user, I would like to see more information about specific fruit /veg
+- [ ] As a user, I would like to see more information about specific fruits and veg.
-- [ ] As a user, I would like to see specific information about a recipe
+- [x] As a user, I would like to see specific information about a recipe.
-- [ ] As a user, I would like to see an overview of all recipes
+- [ ] As a user, I would like to see an overview of all recipe.

+## Stretch

+- [ ] As a user, I would like to able to create an account.
+- [ ] As an account holder, I would like to save my favourite recipes

 ## Setup